ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-05-model-lifecycle.md

 Mistakes identified in the lifecycle phases, from design to deployment must be addressed in time to prevent derailment.
 The model can be a decision tree and other machine learning ones, or neural networks and any deep learning model.

 The term MDLC is inspired from SDLC (software developemnt lifecycle).
-Well, there are 7 critical points according to me.
+Well, there are **7 critical points** in MDLC according to me.

 ✔️ **Goal**